techstreams/TSContactForm/README.md

 Ensure that [Node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm) are installed on your system.  *NOTE: Most Node.js installers include npm.*

-To install dependencies, run the following command from the project's root directory:
+To install dependencies, run the following command from the project's root directory *(You may need to run `sudo npm install` depending upon your environment)*:

     npm install

-*You may need to run `sudo npm install` depending upon your environment.*

 To build code, edit the [source](src/tscontactform.coffee) and run the following command from the project's root directory: